-Pion’s PAMPA technology used a range of membranes to mimic gastro-intestinal conditions, or the blood-brain or human skin barrier.
-It allows you to evaluate the passive permeability of APIs as well as the absorption potential of simple or complex formulations very precisely using robust models and protocols.
+Pion’s PAMPA technology used a range of membranes to mimic gastrointestinal conditions or the blood-brain barrier or human skin.
+It allows you to evaluate the passive permeability of API's as well as the absorption potential of simple or complex formulations very precisely using robust models and protocols.

-Our PAMPA Explorer Command Software is easy to interface, and is compatible out-of-the-box with the following commercially available UV readers and liquid handling robots:
+Our PAMPA Explorer Command Software is easy to interface, and is compatible with some commercially available UV readers and liquid handling robots.

 For example, PAMPA simulates the pH gradient between the gastrointestinal tract and blood plasma, which can affect the transport of ionizable molecules.
 In order to model transport conditions in the blood, the acceptor contains a scavenger binding molecule that helps to keep the free concentration of the API close to zero, leading to more accurate results.

 While rodent in vivo and in situ studies of the kinetics of drug uptake across the gastrointestinal interface, blood brain barrier, and via the skin are valuable assessment tools, they are relatively expensive and time consuming.
 PAMPA can reduce the number of animal studies using a system which mimics many of the properties of all these membranes.

 Pion’s high throughput PAMPA method gives researchers a test system that is not only highly predictive of the human skin barrier, the blood-brain barrier, and the gastrointestinal interface but also expeditious.
 Tests can be conducted manually or on robotic platforms for added flexibility.

 We have developed a protocol on Double Sink PAMPA platform to study the effect of excipients on the solubility and permeability of APIs in a single assay.
 The gathered data could be used in early as-sessment of excipient influenced and pH-dependent GIT absorption.
 This could be beneficial in prioritizing and perhaps minimizing the number of animal tests needed.